A lot of folks think to themselves, "I'm putting away my sweaters for the summer. I wonder if the interwebs have any tips on how to store them?"

 Well, we here at Lands' End certainly do have some tips.
-We're experts in sweaters and here are our tips for keeping your sweaters in tip top shape in the off-season.
+We're experts in sweaters and here are our tips for keeping your sweaters in tip-top shape in the off-season.

 Follow the instructions on the little tags inside.
 Some are dry clean; some are hand wash, lay flat to dry; some are machine washable.
 Apparently, you can't just spray men's sweaters with Febreze or put a little deodorant under the arms and call it good.
 (Voice of experience talking here.)
 And if you're thinking of packing them up with dryer sheets in hopes of them smelling fresh when you unpack them, make sure the dryer sheet isn't in direct contact – it could stain.
 It’s also very important that the sweaters are bone dry when you pack them up.
 Be extra, extra cautious.
 If they are even a little bit wet, they could get moldy and/or ruined.
 So, be 100% sure when you pack them up that they are dry!

 After cleaning, sweaters can be stored in brown paper bags lined with cedar shavings then wrapped in aluminum foil.
 Or that may be how you prepare salmon fillets for grilling.
 A little experimentation on your part should answer this.